-As companies continue to use their systems and technology to achieve a competitive advantage and adapt to change, Business Intelligence (BI) is a digital transformation tool people are curious about.
+As companies continue to use their systems and technology to achieve a competitive advantage and adapt to change, business intelligence (BI) software is a digital transformation tool that people are curious about.
 Modern BI is attractive because it has a low barrier to entry and companies can implement the software quickly.
 So how is business intelligence used?
 And who uses it?

 Executives may be unsure whether BI can benefit their own company.
 Often, as executives learn how BI unveils game-changing insights, implementation becomes priority one.
 In this blog, we discuss the broad range of capabilities of BI and how BI is used to increase profit and reduce costs across departments such as inventory, sales, marketing and finance.

 A quality BI solution has the ability to collect data from all of your disparate systems and provide holistic insights in one place.
 Phocas, in particular, is designed to be used by everyone in the company from senior executives and department managers to sales reps and other employees.
 As a result, anyone from any department can make sense of the data and identify actionable insights unique to their domain.
 With Phocas’ security settings, users are granted access only to the data relevant to their position.